 1. Off-Chain and Cross-Chain Services Are Giving Developers A Next-Generation Toolkit for Building dApps

 With the rise of hybrid smart contracts, developers are realizing the power of secure off-chain services for broadening the functionalities of dApps, ranging from verifiable randomness to low-cost automation.
 SmartCon gave attendees insight into the continued expansion of trust-minimized off-chain computations powered by the Chainlink Network, including the launch of Chainlink Automation on mainnet, an introduction to Chainlink Fair Sequencing Service (FSS), and the announced Cross-Chain Interoperability Protocol (CCIP):

 - Chainlink Co-founder Sergey Nazarov announced the Cross-Chain Interoperability Protocol (CCIP), a new open-source standard for how smart contracts will interoperate across blockchains, enabling both cross-chain messaging/commands and token movements.
 CCIP aims to establish a universal connection between hundreds of blockchain networks, both private and public, unlocking isolated tokens and empowering cross-chain applications for all on-chain ecosystems.

-- The mainnet launch of Chainlink Keepers gives developers a highly secure and reliable way to automate smart contracts based on predefined conditions—removing manual processes, introducing advanced dApp use cases, and shifting resources back to core product development.
+- The mainnet launch of Chainlink Automation gives developers a highly secure and reliable way to trigger smart contracts based on predefined conditions—removing manual processes, introducing advanced dApp use cases, and shifting resources back to core product development.

 - Ari Juels, Chainlink Labs’ Chief Scientist, explained how Chainlink Fair Sequencing Services (FSS), currently in development, will provide a decentralized solution to the widely discussed problem of miner-extractable value (MEV), establishing a more economically fair system for transaction order integrity across the blockchain space.